-Why Don’t Planes Fly Over the Pacific Ocean?
+Why Don’t Some Airplanes Fly Over the Pacific Ocean?

-Another reason that airplanes choose to take curved routes is that they are safer and more fuel efficient than a straight line.
-By taking a curved route that covers more land than a straight line, there will be more opportunities for emergency landings should there be a need for one.
-Lastly, if a plane were to, unfortunately, crash in the middle of the Pacific Ocean, it would take an extremely extensive search and rescue mission to find the airplane.
+Another reason that airplanes may choose to take curved routes is that they are safer and more fuel efficient than a straight line.
+By taking a curved route that covers more land than a straight line, or by taking a route within usually 2-3 hours from a coastal airport (one form of Extended Range Operations – ETOPS), there will be more opportunities for emergency landings should there be a need for one.
+Lastly, if an airplane were to, unfortunately, crash in the middle of the Pacific Ocean, it would take an extremely extensive search and rescue mission to find the airplane.

 More About Sheffield School of Aeronautics